hashicorp/terraform-provider-vsphere/website/docs/d/virtual_machine.html.markdown

   VMware Tools is not running on the virtual machine, or if the VM is powered off, this value will be blank.
 * `guest_ip_addresses` - A list of IP addresses as reported by VMware Tools.
+* `instance_uuid` - The instance UUID of the virtual machine or template.

 ~> **NOTE:** Keep in mind when using the results of `scsi_type` and `network_interface_types`, that the `vsphere_virtual_machine` resource only